Hi-Angel/notes-backup/debugging.md

 * `bpftrace` supports passing arguments to the script on command line.
 To print the first one, use `printf("%s", str($1));`.
 It's funny, that `$1` by default is an integer, i.e. you can print it with `%d` and you can not do it with `%s`.
 But applying a `str()` to it magically converts it from an integer to string.
 No idea.
 * **Missing prints**: are usually caused by lack of `\n` at printf call. bpftrace has printfs newline-buffered, so it won't appear until either ^C or newline.
+* To see args for a particular tracepoint use something like `sudo cat /sys/kernel/debug/tracing/events/syscalls/sys_enter_open/format`.

 ## Examples